massalabs/massa-sc-toolkit/packages/sc-deployer/README.md

 We welcome contributions from the community!

-If you would like to contribute to Massa-as-sdk, please read the [CONTRIBUTING](https://github.com/massalabs/massa-sc-toolkit/blob/main/packages/sc-deployer/CONTRIBUTING.md) file.
+If you would like to contribute to Massa-sc-deployer, please read the [CONTRIBUTING](https://github.com/massalabs/massa-sc-toolkit/blob/main/packages/sc-deployer/CONTRIBUTING.md) file.